matter-labs/foundry-zksync/README.md

 # ETH_RPC_URL can be used to replace --rpc-url in command line
 ETH_RPC_URL=http://localhost:3050

-# ZKSYNC_RPC_URL can be used to replace --l2-url in command line
+# ZKSYNC_RPC_URL can be used to replace --l2-url in command line for zk-deposit
 ZKSYNC_RPC_URL=https://zksync2-testnet.zksync.dev

 # CHAIN can be used to replace --chain in command line